Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 - self-directed activities on your own or with other guests.

-18:00 Dinner Preparation - your help is appreciated (see WEEKEND variation explained below.)
+• 18:30 Prepare Dinner Together, Eat Dinner, Clean Up. - your help is appreciated (see WEEKEND variation explained below.)

 21:00 Quiet Time